-The Fort William North Stars and Dryden Ice Dogs will play in the SIJHL Final Series beginning on Wednesday.
-The North Star have succeeded to the SIJHL Final with a series sweep over the Sioux Lookout Flyers in the Semi-Finals.
-The Ice Dogs eliminated the Fort Frances Lakers in the SIJHL Semi-Finals.
+The North Stars succeeded to the SIJHL Final with a sweep over the Sioux Lookout Flyers then eliminated the Dryden Ice Dogs.
 Dryden and Fort William were the top two teams following the Selection Series at the onset of the SIJHL Playoffs.
-The North Stars and Ice Dogs finished the regular season number one and two overall.
+The North Stars finished the regular season number one overall.

-The winner of the OJAHL will meet the CCHL Champion in a best of seven series for the Buckland Cup and the right to advance to the Dudley Hewitt Cup.
-The Newmarket Hurricanes face the Bowmanville Eagles in the CCHL Championship.
-The OJAHL Final features the Kingston Voyageurs and Oakville Blades.
+The OJAHL Champion and the CCHL Champion compete in a best of seven series for the Buckland Cup and the right to advance to the Dudley Hewitt Cup as the OHA Champion.
+The Newmarket Hurricanes and Oakville Blades are tied 1-1 in the Buckland Cup Championship series, which resumes on Wednesday.